testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

 # Let's sketch it out

-Having accepted the fact that in the modern world we could use the word `either` to chose from more than two values we could translate the three-step test procedure above into a combinatorial [Sketch] supported by {% testflows %} as follows:
+Having accepted the fact that in the modern world we could use the word `either` to choose from more than two values we could translate the three-step test procedure above into a combinatorial [Sketch] supported by {% testflows %} as follows: